 Police Test Smollett's Clothing for New Clues

-Chicago Police confirmed to ET that detectives are in possession of the sweater that Smollett was wearing during the alleged attack.
-ET has also confirmed that detectives have the rope that was around Smollett’s neck.
-The two items are now being tested in hopes of giving detectives new clues.
+Chicago Police confirmed to ET that detectives were in possession of the sweater that Smollett was wearing during the alleged attack.
+ET also confirmed that detectives had the rope that was around Smollett’s neck.
+The two items were being tested in hopes of giving detectives new clues.

 The suspicious letter sent to the Empire production office last month, meanwhile, was revealed to contain a powder substance identified as aspirin, ET has learned.
-The FBI is handling the investigation into the letter and has declined to comment to ET about the investigation.
+The FBI was handling the investigation into the letter and declined to comment to ET about the investigation.

 "There's a lot of stuff that's been said about me that is absolutely not true," Smollett said before speaking out about his injuries.
 "I was bruised but my ribs were not cracked.
 They were not broken."

 "I went to the doctor immediately.
 Frank Gatson drove me, I was not hospitalized," he added.
 "Both my doctors in L.A. and Chicago cleared me to perform, but said to take care, obviously."